Radio Shack Views including some history and other photos.

 The antenna photo shows rotary dipoles for 15 and 10 meters.

-This antenna also functions on 17 meters when the
+This antenna also functions on 17 and 12 meters when a

 transmatch is used.
-The array is 28 ft up on a push-up mast
+The array is 28 ft above ground on a

 Our homebrew gear is built in another corner of the